numoonchld/numoonchld.github.io/_drafts/learning-to-learn-chunking.md

 - chunks are best built understanding the idea with focussed, undivided attention

+#### practise

 - practise helps deepen patterns and gain the context bigger than chunks
+- don't practise the wrong thing, ensure what you're learning is accurate
+  - in some areas this might not have too much impact
+  - but in things like learning a new exercise, learnign the wrong form will damage muscles and bones, working against the benefit of the execise, causing harm instead

+#### recall

 - simple recall i.e. remembering the content without refering to the learning source after having learnt from it, is the best technique to form chunks

+#### transfer

+- an already created and mastered chunk more often than not helps form chunk in other areas, due to shared commonalities

+#### interleaving

+- different concepts, approaches and techniques are to be practised in the same session
+- chunks by themselves dont create flexibility, interleaving chuncks does
+- this flexibility leads to creativity and "originality"

+#### illusions of competence

+- it is important to recoginize when you're fooling yourself into thinking you're learning

+- a lot of activities like repeatedly hammering at learning the same content, trying to automate learning, highlighting content, focussing on only the easy stuff only etc are trickery to fool yourself
+- nothing actually gets retained
+- recall, and repetietons of recalls spaced with sleep cycles are what helps learning and retention

+- mistakes are what helps clear out illusions of competence

+#### einstellung

+- this is when an exisitng pattern prevents finding a better solution
+- prevents flexibility in accepting new ideas
+- use the law of serendipity to counter einstullung
+  - luck favors those who try
+  - try with grasping smaller chunks
+  - build on acquired chunks to build newer ones